 Blood sugar balance:

-Holy basil (tulsi): This little guy works hard to reduce bloating and gas, for those struggling with gut issues.
+- Holy basil (tulsi): This little guy works hard to reduce occasional bloating and gas.

-Licorice root: This has been used for years as a common remedy to help heal leaky gut syndrome since it is both soothing and anti-inflammatory.
+- Licorice root: This has been used for years as a common remedy to help gut discomfort since it's both soothing and anti-inflammatory.

 There are many different types of adaptogens out there, and some work better than others.
 This is my list of the top adaptogens to support various aspects of health, but always ask your doctor before adding these plant medicines to your routine.